salonimalhotra0207-stack/Apology_attempt/README.md

 # Apology_attempt
-For your bind with your didi
+For your bond with your didi
+never change♥️